aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 * [Appendix](#appendix)
     * [MQTT5 features](#mqtt5-features)

-The AWS IoT SDK for JavaScript v2 is a major rewrite of the v1 code base.
-It includes many updates, such as improved consistency, ease of use, more detailed information about client status.
-This guide describes the major features that are new in the v2 SDK, and provides guidance on how to migrate your code to v2 from v1 of the AWS IoT SDK for JavaScript.

 > [!NOTE]
-> If you can't find the information you need in this guide, visit the [How to get help](#how-to-get-help) section for more help and guidance.

-> [!NOTE]
 > There are multiple v2 references in the v1 SDK documentation.
 These references does **not** refer to the v2 SDK, but to the release versions of the v1 SDK after v2.0.0.

 ## What's new in AWS IoT Device SDK for JavaScript v2

-* The v2 SDK provides implementation for MQTT5 protocol, the next step in evolution of the MQTT protocol.
+* The v2 SDK provides an MQTT5 Client which implements the MQTT5 protocol, the next step in evolution of the MQTT protocol.
-* Public API terminology has changed.
-You explicitly `start()` or `stop()` the MQTT5 client.
-This removes the semantic confusion with the connect/disconnect as the client-level controls vs. internal recurrent networking events.
 * The v2 SDK supports the fleet provisioning AWS IoT service.

+## How to get started with AWS IoT Device SDK for JavaScript v2

 Public APIs for almost all actions and operations have changed significantly.
-For more information about the new features and specific code examples, refer to [How to get started with AWS IoT Device SDK for JavaScript v2](#how-to-get-started-with-aws-iot-device-sdk-for-javascript-v2) section of this guide.

-## How to get started with AWS IoT Device SDK for JavaScript v2

 There're differences between the v1 SDK and the v2 SDK.
 This section describes the changes you need to apply to your project with the v1 SDK to start using the v2 SDK.
 For more information about MQTT5, visit [MQTT5 User Guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md).

 ### Package name change

-A noticeable change from the v1 SDK to the v2 SDK is the package name change.
+The v1 SDK package is [aws-iot-device-sdk](https://www.npmjs.com/package/aws-iot-device-sdk).

 The v2 SDK package is [aws-iot-device-sdk-v2](https://www.npmjs.com/package/aws-iot-device-sdk-v2).
-The v1 SDK is [aws-iot-device-sdk](https://www.npmjs.com/package/aws-iot-device-sdk).

 ### MQTT Protocol